In an emergency, go to the hospital.

 In addition, our specially trained sexual assault forensic examiners (SAFEs) are on call 24 hours a day to the hospitals we serve, where they provide compassionate and comprehensive care to survivors of sexual assault seeking treatment.

 CVTC's licensed clinicians are experts in treating people who have suffered interpersonal trauma and violence.
-We know how to help with the symptoms of Posttraumatic Stress Disorder (PTSD).
-CVTC therapists can help you process what has happened, and will create a safe space that will allow you to heal.
+We know how to help with the symptoms of Post-Traumatic Stress Disorder (PTSD).
+CVTC therapists can help you process what has happened and create a safe space that will allow you to heal.

 CVTC also offers unique and tailored support groups for survivors of violent crime.
-We offer groups that help you learn about what you've experienced and the symptoms it's caused, to groups where you can tell the story of your trauma in a room with supportive people who have experienced similar things.
+We offer groups that help you learn about what you've experienced and the symptoms it's caused, as well as groups where you can tell the story of your trauma in a room with supportive people who have experienced similar things.
 It can be powerful.

 “I had been hurting for so long, I thought that's just who I was.
 Now I know I'm so much more than my abuse.”

 Dana k. | Survivor of childhood sexual abuse

 Through a partnership with CONNECT, we offer the services of a legal advocate to assist survivors of domestic violence with issues related to reporting to the police and/or District Attorney’s Office, court proceedings, obtaining orders of protection, immigration processes and asylum seeking.
 Partnerships with Manhattan Legal Services and the New York Legal Assistance Group allow us to ensure that all of our clients have access to legal assistance.